 He co-wrote a book on the life of Aleister Crowley, translated and edited several other important pagan books.
 He's currently writing several others - one on Chaos Magic, one on Wicca.
 He almost wrote one on Light Faeries, but decided against it.

 Saddie is available for lectures on a wide range of subjects from Paganism through occult philosophy to medieval Grimoire-magick.
-You can also book him with one of his many musical projects, preferably aforementioned Ciretose Sire, but also Zero Omega LVX or Project Euphorya.
+You can also book his musical projects Zero Omega LVX or Project Euphorya.